rcarmo/HJKLPlugin/README.md

 Of course, Apple can change Mail.app's UI as they please.
 In that case, you'll need to figure out which Cocoa views are involved and refactor the method swizzling.

 In either case, feel free to fork this project and send me a pull request.
-I am unlikely to upgrade all my machines to bleeding edge versions, so you'll likely to be ahead of me and able to help out others.
+I am unlikely to upgrade all my machines to bleeding edge versions, so you'll likely be ahead of me and able to help out others.

 [mdl]: https://developer.apple.com/library/mac/documentation/Security/Conceptual/CodeSigningGuide/Procedures/Procedures.html#//apple_ref/doc/uid/TP40005929-CH4-SW2